WHAT DOES “ALWAYS” MEAN TO YOU?

 Jesus isn’t only interested in us doing the right thing.
 He’s interested in us becoming the right people.
 The gospel, then, is not just a message of eternal destiny; it’s a message of internal identity.
 It doesn’t just change where you’re going; it changes who you’re becoming.

-The gospel changes our posture, both immediately as it comes to our standing before God, and over time as God works in us to conform us into the image of Jesus.
+The gospel changes our posture, both immediately as it comes to our standing before God and over time as God works in us to conform us to the image of Jesus.
 This is the journey we are on, friends.
-Not to just rejoice; not to just give thanks; not to just act gently; not just to pray – but to be those kinds of people.
+Not just to rejoice, not just to give thanks, not just to act gently, not just to pray – but to be those kinds of people.

 Written by Michael Kelley, Guest Contributor